afragen/git-updater/README.md

 ## Usage

-You do not need to create a tag in GitHub for your theme or plugin version, but if you do create tags, the theme or plugin will use `version_compare` to determine if your tag is greater than the version in your branch.
+You do not need to create a tag in GitHub for your theme or plugin version, but if you do create tags they will be used preferentially.

 ### Themes